ArfOz/aide-moi-backend/README.md

-# Aide Moi Backend
+# Aide Moi Backend Template

-A modern Node.js backend API built with Fastify framework and TypeORM with PostgreSQL database.
+A modern Node.js backend API template built with Fastify framework and TypeORM with PostgreSQL database.

+> **Note**: This is a reference template repository.
+The actual backend will be created as part of a frontend project using NX monorepo architecture for better type safety and code sharing.

 ## Features